-Though the Proposed Project would not directly result in any development in itself, the change in General Plan Land Use Designation from "Educational" to "Residential Agricultural Suburban - 1 Acre", and changes to the City's Housing Element allocations could have impacts on light and glare under future development.
+Though the Proposed Project would not directly result in any development in itself, the change in General Plan Land Use Designation from "Educational" to "Residential Agricultural Suburban - 2-Acre", and changes to the City's Housing Element allocations could have impacts on light and glare under future development.
 The proposed Project includes the following components: a) update to the General Plan Land Use Element text and Map; b) related Zoning Ordinance text and map amendments; and c) the creation and adoption of new Overlay Zone, Rancho Del Mar Affordable Housing Overlay Zone.
 While these proposed changes would allow for new buildings on the existing site, the Project in itself does not propose or authorize any new development at the current time.
 All future development resulting from the implementation of the Land Use Element updates and zoning changes would be required to comply with the City's General Plan policies, Zoning Code, and Design standards.
 As a policy level document, it is not possible to assess potential site-specific visual impacts to scenic vistas, at this level of environmental review.
 Future land uses that would occur as a result of the Proposed Project would be subject to their own environmental reviews per CEQA regulation.
 The Project would have a less than significant impact from new sources of substantial light or glare that would adversely affect daytime or nighttime views in the area.

-Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact W ould the Project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non agricultural use? e e 1 e $\boxtimes$ b.
-Conflict with existing zoning fo agricultural use, or a Williamson Ac contract? $\square$ c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) timberland (as defined by Public Resource Code section 4526), or timberland zone Timberland Production (as defined by Government Code section 51104(g))? n , D s D d.
-Result in the loss of forest land o conversion of forest land to non-forest use $\square$ 3.
-Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of Farmland to non-agricultural use of conversion of forestland to non-forest use? f
+4.2 4.2 Agriculture and Forestry Resources Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact W ould the Project: a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewid Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nor e e d b. agricultural use?
+Conflict with existing zoning for agricultural use, or a Williamson Accontract? c.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g) timberland (as defined by Public Resources Code section 4526), or timberland zone Timberland Production (as defined by Government Code section 51104(g))? n), d.
+Result in the loss of forest land conversion of forest land to non-forest use \boxtimes e.
+Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of Farmland to non-agricultural use conversion of forestland to non-forest use n of